maurymarkowitz/RetroBASIC/README.md

 `--array-base`, `-a`: set base index for arrays, normally 1 but some dialects use 0
 `--trace`, `-t`: turn on line number tracing
 `--tabs`: set the number of spaces for comma-separated items, defaults to 10
-`--goto-next`, `-g`: if a branch is to a non-existant line, should it go to the next line or return an error?
+`--goto-next`, `-g`: if a branch is to a non-existent line, should it go to the next line or return an error?
 `--random`, `-r`: seed the random number generator
 `--slicing`, `-s`: enable string slicing like HP, Integer, Atari, etc.
 `--output-file`, `-o`: redirect PRINT to the named file
 `--input-file`, `-i`: redirect INPUT from the named file, one INPUT value per line
 `--no_run`, `-n`: do not run the BASIC program, simply read and parse it and then exit
 `--print_statistics`, `-p`: send a selection of statistics to the console
 `--write_statistics`, `-w`: write the statistics to the named file in a machine readable format

 If you wish to use RetroBASIC to simply check syntax or collect statistics, use the -n and -p switches.